vznh/sunshine/README.md

 ## how?

-the back-end was made using purely Python.
+we addressed the lack of information problem by compressing everything you need to know in a day (which are all togglable!) into one text message at any time in the morning. the back-end was made using purely Python.
 JS/TS controls the settings page, and JS/TS sends information back to my MongoDB database.

 #### detailed: